 Melbourne Museum and Carlton Gardens

-Melbourne Museum is quite close to Fitzroy Gardens.
 The museum has eight galleries that give visitors an insight into Australia’s and Victoria’s nature, culture and history.
-The exhibitions are interesting for both adults and kids.
+The exhibitions are planned to interest both adults and kids.

 Melbourne Museum, sightseeing in Melbourne

-Next to the museum there is the huge Unesco’s World Heritage listed Royal Exhibition Building.
+Next to the Melbourne Museumis the huge Unesco World Heritage listed Royal Exhibition Building:

 Carlton Gardens and Royal Exhibition Building, Melbourne